Strictly Ballroom: Plot

-Scott and his dancing partner Liz Holt lose the Southern Districts Waratah Championships due to Scott dancing his own steps.
-Three days later, Liz leaves him to team up with Ken Railings, the recent Waratah Championships winner; his partner Pam Short has broken both her legs in a car accident.
-With Scott now alone only three weeks until the championships, Shirley teams up with his coach Les Kendall, her co-instructor at the studio, to start desperately hunting for a new partner for him.
-Meanwhile, unbeknownst to both, Scott is approached by Fran, an overlooked "beginner" dancer at the studio.
+Scott and his dancing partner Liz Holt (Gia Carides) lose the Southern Districts Waratah Championships due to Scott dancing his own steps.
+Three days later, Liz leaves him to team up with Ken Railings (John Hannan), the recent Waratah Championships winner; his partner Pam Short has broken both her legs in a car accident.
+With Scott now alone only three weeks until the championships, Shirley teams up with his coach Les Kendall (Peter Whitford), her co-instructor at the studio, to start desperately hunting for a new partner for him.
+Meanwhile, unbeknownst to both, Scott is approached by Fran (Tara Morice), an overlooked 'beginner' dancer at the studio.
 He eventually agrees to partner with her, intrigued by her willingness to dance "his way".

-The pairing faces its first hurdle when Fife, attempting to prevent Scott from threatening the Dancesport status quo, arranges for his partnership with established Champion dancer Tina Sparkle.
+The pairing faces its first hurdle when Fife, attempting to prevent Scott from threatening the Dancesport status quo, arranges for his partnership with established Champion dancer Tina Sparkle (Sonia Kruger).
 When Shirley and Les hear the news, they are overjoyed.
 Fran, happening upon them exclaiming over their happiness about Scott's new dance partner, misunderstands initially and believes they have discovered that she and Scott have become partners.
 When she realises the truth, she leaves, devastated.
 Scott pursues her and, although she is hurt, entices her to dance backstage with him, and her anger is forgotten.
 However, several onlookers witness their dance, including Shirley and Les, who then do everything possible to persuade both Scott and Fran that the best way forward for all concerned is for Scott to forget about Fran and sign on as Tina Sparkle's partner.